The Oldest Skill, Newly Trendy

 Humans foraged exclusively for roughly 290,000 of our 300,000 years as a species.
 Agriculture began in scattered places around 10,000 BCE and spread unevenly — some cultures (the Aboriginal Australians, many North American Indigenous peoples, San peoples of southern Africa) maintained primarily foraging-based foodways into the modern era.

 Industrial agriculture and supermarkets, which most of us treat as the normal state of human food access, are about 150 years old.
-They are extreme outliers in the long arc of human food history.
-The current revival of foraging interest isn’t a return to the past — it’s a partial correction toward a baseline that was always more sustainable than what replaced it.
+They are extreme outliers in the long arc of how people have fed themselves.
+The current revival of foraging interest is not a return to some imagined past so much as a partial correction toward a baseline that was always more sustainable than the thing that replaced it.

 Is It Legal?